Can Medicare Advantage Plans Be Secondary?

 By thoroughly assessing these factors, you can choose the insurance option, such as a group health plan or group health coverage, that best meets your healthcare needs.

-Maximizing Benefits with Prescription Drug Coverage
+Maximizing the Potential Benefits of Prescription Drug Coverage

 Can Medicare Advantage Plans Be Secondary?, Maximizing Benefits with Prescription Drug Coverage